History of Building

 In 1671, a charitable school for boys of poor families was established, called the Hospital and Free School of King Charles II, Dublin.
 It became known as the King’s Hospital or Blue Coat School because of the boys’ military-style blue uniform.

-In December 1783, the first boys moved into the school.
+In December 1783, the building was opened and the first boys moved into the school.

 In 1894, the incomplete tower was removed and replaced by the present cupola.
 Blackhall Place remained the home of the Blue Coat School until 1968.